 24. Vendors who perform services to University buildings and property, in easily recognizable service vehicles painted with a "branded/logo signature" or an appropriately sized magnetic or attached sign, are allowed to park in a reasonable manner on campus.
 Contractors working on designated projects may be assigned to a specific lot or area.

-25. Parking enforcement is conducted by University Police and NDSU Parking and Transportation Services.
+25. Parking enforcement is conducted by NDSU Parking and Transportation Services and the University Police.
 NDSU parking regulations prohibit parking on the NDSU campus without the required permit as well as the common offenses of parking in designated "No Parking" zones, fire lanes, driveways, at the ends of rows, sidewalk/crosswalks, hydrant parking, double parking, wrong side of street, parked in a bus stop, etc. Below are the NDSU Parking violations and established citation amounts:

-26. Persons disagreeing with a citation which they have received on the NDSU campus may complete a Citation Appeal Form online at the NDSU Parking and Transportation Services web page www.ndsu.edu/parking within five days of citation issuance.
+26. Persons disagreeing with a citation which they have received on the NDSU campus may complete a Citation Appeal Form online within five days of citation issuance.
 The appeal will be administratively reviewed by NDSU Parking and Transportation Services staff.
 If you disagree with the result of your appeal, you may schedule a hearing with the NDSU Parking Appeals Board for an additional review of the citation.
 The request for a hearing must be made within 5 days of the receipt of an appeal denial.
 All decisions of the NDSU Parking Appeals Board are final.

 27. The university is not responsible for care or protection of any vehicle or its contents while on campus.

 28. While operating bicycles on streets, riders must obey appropriate traffic regulations.
 All bicycles must be parked in outdoor racks provided for that purpose and indicated on the on-line NDSU bike rack map.
 Bicycles brought inside, fastened to other objects, or left in such manner as to impede or endanger pedestrian or vehicular traffic, will be subject to impoundment by University Police.